-Understanding how Portuguese dating culture works can really help your love life – and who knows, you might just find your ideal partner.
-But first, if you’ve just moved to Portugal, it’s important to gain an understanding of how the culture works – and this can be a time-consuming task, especially if you’re hoping to meet someone special.
+Understanding how Portuguese dating culture works can really help your love life; who knows, you might just find your ideal partner.
+But if you’ve just moved to Portugal, it’s important to gain an understanding of how the culture works.
+This can be a time-consuming task, especially if you’re hoping to meet someone special.
 Indeed, what you might consider a romantic gesture in one country could be seen as unwelcome or rude in another.

-While there are no fixed rules when it comes to finding a partner, these tips should help to give you an introduction to dating while in Portugal.
-They include some basic etiquette about dating and customs to help you understand Portuguese women and men, and hopefully be successful in the dating scene here.
+While there are no fixed rules when it comes to finding a partner, these tips should help introduce you.
+They include some basic etiquette about dating and customs to help you understand Portuguese women and men, and hopefully, be successful in the dating scene here.

 Looking for love?

 Interested in making new friends?
 Register for free at Expat Dating in Portugal to meet the most eligible expats in Portugal.

 The Portugual dating scene